ADVANCED ALGEBRA - 2022/3

 Thus, the summative assessment for this module consists of:

-· One two-hour examination at the end of Semester 2, worth 80% of the module mark.
+· One two-hour examination at the end of the semester, worth 80% of the module mark.

-· One or more in-semester tests, together worth 20% of the module mark.
+· One in-semester test, worth 20% of the module mark.

 Formative assessment and feedback

 Students receive written comments on their marked coursework assignments.
-Maple TA may be used in assignments to provide instant grading and immediate feedback.
 Verbal feedback is provided in lectures and office hours.

 - extend students' knowledge of abstract algebra and their appreciation of the inter-connectedness of the different areas of the subject.

 - provide familiarity with some classical theorems in algebraic structure theory.